nilanjanaghoshal/Nilanjana-Portfolio/README.md

 # Nilanjana's-Portfolio
 [Project 1: Fraud Detection Analysis for Banking Transactions](https://github.com/nilanjanaghoshal/Fraud-Detection-Analysis-for-Banking-Transactions)

-This Python script aims to predict fraudulent activity in banking transactions using a dataset of credit card transactions.
-It uses a logistic regression model to identify the fraudulent transactions.
-This Python script aims to predict fraudulent activity in banking transactions using a dataset of credit card transactions.
-It uses a logistic regression model to identify the fraudulent transactions.

-1) Explored the dataset by printing first few rows, obtaining summary statistics using describe() method, and checking for missing values.

-2) Visualized the distribution of classes using a count plot and create a correlation matrix using a heatmap plot to determine correlation between features.

-3) Used box plots to compare the distribution of amounts for fraudulent and non-fraudulent transactions, visualize the distribution of time using a histogram, and use histograms to plot the distribution of each feature.

-4) Split the dataset into training and testing sets and create a logistic regression model.

-5) Train the model on the training data and predict the classes of the test data.

-6) Evaluated the accuracy of the model by calculating the accuracy score, confusion matrix, and classification report.
+Summary:

+The Python script reads a dataset of credit card transactions from a CSV file and performs various exploratory data analysis (EDA) techniques to understand the distribution and correlation of the data features.
+It then splits the dataset into training and testing sets and creates a logistic regression model to detect fraudulent activities in banking transactions.
+Finally, the script evaluates the accuracy of the model and presents the results as classification metrics.

+Results:

-7) The final result is a logistic regression model that can detect fraudulent activity in banking transactions with high accuracy, which can help reduce losses from fraudulent activities and increase overall fraud prevention.
+The logistic regression model achieved an accuracy score of 99.8%, which indicates a high level of accuracy in detecting fraudulent transactions.
+The confusion matrix and classification report showed that the model had a high detection rate for fraudulent transactions, with a low false-positive rate.
+By implementing this type of analysis, banks can reduce their losses from fraudulent activities and increase overall fraud prevention.

+In summary, the script provides a useful approach for detecting fraudulent activities in banking transactions using a logistic regression model.
+This approach can be beneficial for banks to minimize their losses from fraudulent activities and improve their fraud prevention systems.

 ![](/images/istockphoto-585806700-612x612.jpg)